15 Top-Rated Campgrounds near Big Sur & Pfeiffer Big Sur State Park, CA

 3. Kirk Creek Campground

-Atop an ocean bluff on the west side of Highway 1, every site at Kirk Creek Campground features dramatic ocean views.
-Popular for sunset and sunrise enthusiasts, the stunning views of this Forest Service campground are available for tents and recreational vehicles under 30 feet long.
-Vault toilets are dispersed throughout the 40 sites available at Kirk Creek Campground, and alongside great views, recreational opportunities nearby include a short drive to Sand Dollar Beach and access points into the Ventana Wilderness.
+The stunning views of this Forest Service campground are available for tents and recreational vehicles under 30 feet long.
+Vault toilets are dispersed throughout the 40 sites available at the campground, and alongside great views, recreational opportunities nearby include a short drive to Sand Dollar Beach and access points into the Ventana Wilderness.

 Address: CA-1, Big Sur, California